vadimcn/codelldb/MANUAL.md

 ## Expressions

-CodeLLDB implements three expression syntaxes:
+CodeLLDB implements three expression evaluator types: "simple", "python" and "native".
+These are used wherever user-entered expression needs to be evaluated: in "Watch" panel, in the Debug Console (for input prefixed with `?`) and in breakpoint conditions.<br>
+By default, "simple" is assumed, however you may change this using the [expressions](#launching) launch configuration property.
+The default type may also be overridden on a per-expression basis by using a prefix.

 ### Simple expressions
-Simple expressions are used by default in all contexts, including Debug Console evaluator, Watch panel and conditional breakpoints.
-They may consist of variables and most of the Python operators (however, no keywords are allowed).<br>
+Prefix: `/se `<br>
+Simple expressions consist of debuggee's variables (local or static), Python operators, as well as operator keywords `and`, `or`, `not`.
+No other Python keywords are allowed.
+The values of debuggee variables are obtained through [LLDB data formatters](https://lldb.llvm.org/varformats.html), thus if you have formatters installed for specific library types, they will work as expected.
-Simple expressions are layered on top of the view of debuggee's types provided by LLDB's variable formatters (such as the built-in formatters for C++ and Rust), so things like indexing `std::vector` with an integer, or comparing `std::string` to a string literal should just work.
+For example, things like indexing an `std::vector` with an integer, or comparing `std::string` to a string literal should just work.<br>
+Variables, whose names are not valid Python identifiers may be accessed by escaping them with `${`...`}`.

 ### Python expressions
 Prefix: `/py `<br>
-Python expressions allow usage of normal Python syntax.
-In addition to this, any identifier prefixed with `$`, will be substituted with the value of the corresponding debuggee variable.
+Python expressions use normal Python syntax.
+In addition to that, any identifier prefixed with `$` (or enclosed in `${`...`}`), will be replaced with the value of the corresponding debuggee variable.
 Such values may be mixed with regular Python variables.
-For example `/py [math.sqrt(x) for x in $a]` will evaluate to a list containing square roots of the values contained in debuggee's array `a`.
+For example, `/py [math.sqrt(x) for x in $a]` will evaluate to a list containing square roots of  values contained in debuggee's array `a`.

 ### Native expressions
 Prefix: `/nat `<br>
 These use LLDB built-in expression evaluators.
-The specifics depend on the source language of the current debug target (e.g. C, C++ or Swift).
-For unknown languages LLDB will default to the C++ expression syntax, which offers many powerful features, including interactive definition of new data types, instantiation of C++ classes, invocation of functions and class methods, and more.
+The specifics depend on source language of the current debug target (e.g. C, C++ or Swift).<br>
+For example, the C++ expression evaluator offers many powerful features including interactive definition of new data types, instantiation of C++ classes, invocation of functions and class methods, and more.

-Note, however, that native evaluators ignore data formatters and operate of "raw" data structures.
+Note, however, that native evaluators ignore data formatters and operate on "raw" data structures, thus they are often not as convenient as "simple" or "python" expressions.

 ## Debugger API